kasmith11/NBA.Clustering/NBA_Clustering_Report.md

 NBA Clustering Report
 ================

+The clustering analysis uses the ballr package to access the per game statistics of players in the 2019 season from <https://www.basketball-reference.com/>

 ``` r
 #The clustering analysis uses the ballr package to access the per game statistics of players in the 2019 season
 #from https://www.basketball-reference.com/